arelsayed/CommentAid/README.md

 # Comment-Aid

 Comment-Aid is a chrome extension that can help users to respond to online hate/misinformation about Islam and Muslims.
+Our vision is to make it help respond to hate and misinformation in general (not only Islam).

 ## Installation